• Skip to primary navigation

 Grapes, walnuts, a small bowl with beans, a fish shaped bowl with dolmades, a salami, some pastel, a pot with preserved apricots, a pot of honey, a small pot with fig preserves, some pistachios, round wafers, a side view of roasted peppers on a plate and side view of tzatziki dip and anchovies.

-A grazing board is similar to a charcuterie [shahr-koo-tuh–ree].
-What is that you will say.
-Well, a charcuterie board is an assortment of cured and smoked meats, beautifully arranged on a serving board.
+• A grazing board is similar to a charcuterie [shahr-koo-tuh–ree].
+What is that you will say?
+A charcuterie board is an assortment of cured and smoked meats beautifully arranged on a serving board.
 So you can say it is the meat version of a glorious cheeseboard.

-It’s not difficult to prepare this board.
-I use simple, fresh ingredients.
+• It’s not difficult to prepare this board.
+Use simple, fresh ingredients.
 Fruits and veggies, good Greek cheese and dips, some preserves for a sweet touch, a couple of traditional appetizer dishes, and cured meats.
-So it really takes little prep and just minutes to build!
+So it takes a little prep and just minutes to build!

 Grapes, walnuts, a small bowl with beans, a fish shaped bowl with dolmades, half a lemon, sliced salami, a pasteli bar, a pot with preserved apricots, a pot of honey, a small pot with fig preserves, some pistachios, round wafers, sliced cheese, and tzatziki dip.